gringer/presentation-notes/docs/2017-May-04-London-Calling.md

 ### Clive Brown

-[evening for Clive brown is after 6pm]

 #### Novel statements selected by David Eccles
  * Thinking of making a GridION version that has PromethION flow cells
  * PromethION Will also do a 4-way MUX (max 10,400 wells)
  * New chemistry coming which will increase MinION yield by 20-30%
  * Accuracy should get to 99.9% [q30] by the end of this year (possibly this summer)
  * Updated pore [technology development] has two times read-ahead, and should be able to model up to 30bp homopolymers
+ * A reasonable user will be able to knit their own clothes using nanopore packaging
+ * Have been able to get a metal-metal interface working on the Flongle
+ * A sequencer that doesn't do base calling -- Clive's pet project for the rest of the year

+[evening for Clive brown is after 6pm]

 #### Goal of ONT: Anyone sequencing anything anywhere

 * Most products are targeted at this gooal